jim-easterbrook/pywws/src/doc/guides/integration.rst

     services = ['openweathermap', 'underground']

 The default behaviour is to use your user name to identify the weather station.
-However, it's possible for a user to have more than one weather station, so there is an undocumented ``name`` parameter in the API that can be used to identify the station.
+However, it's possible for a user to have more than one weather station, so there is an optional ``name`` parameter in the API that can be used to identify the station.
 This appears as ``id`` in ``weather.ini``.
 Make sure you don't choose a name that is already in use.